 No matter how obscure your taste you'll find the most sought after items here whether your particular obsession is 50's rockabilly, 60's MOR, 70's jazz funk, 80's post punk, hip-hop, reggae, Northern Soul, British Jazz or today's indie bands.
 If it is collectable, and it was released in the UK, then you'll find it in the Rare Record Price Guide!

 The book comes out bi-annually, and previous year's editions still sell for quite hefty prices, illustrating what a valuable 'labour of love' this book is.
 Constantly revised and updated, no self respecting record collector or music fan should be without a copy.
 I am sure you will be using it for many years and it will give many years of enjoyment, for you and, once they realise you have a copy, for all your friends. too.

-Financed by respected city money men, this is a story of human endeavour and risk, international politics, business success and financial failures.
+This is a story of human endeavour and risk, international politics, business success and financial failures.
 I's a story of innovation, technical challenges, changing attitudes, unimaginable battles with nature, disasters, frustrations, challenging authority and the promotion of love and peace while, at times, harmony was far from evident behind the microphone.